-At its option, to be exercised on or before the forty-fifth (45th) day next preceding such scheduled mandatory redemption date, the Metropolitan Government, may (a) receive a credit with respect to its scheduled mandatory redemption obligation for any Series 2021B Bond of the same maturity subject to scheduled mandatory redemption which are delivered to the Registration Agent for cancellation and not theretofore applied as a credit against a scheduled mandatory redemption obligation or (b) receive a credit with respect to its scheduled mandatory redemption obligation for any Series 2021B Bond of the same maturity which prior to said date have been redeemed (otherwise than through scheduled mandatory redemption) and canceled by the Registration Agent and not theretofore applied as a credit against said scheduled mandatory redemption obligation.
-Each Series 2021B Bond so delivered or previously redeemed shall be credited by the Registration Agent, at the principal amount thereof to the obligation of the Metropolitan Government on such scheduled mandatory redemption date and the principal amount of the Series 2021B Bonds to be redeemed by operation of such scheduled mandatory redemption on such date shall be accordingly reduced.
+At its option, to be exercised on or before the forty-fifth (45th) day next preceding such scheduled mandatory redemption date, the Metropolitan Government, may (a) receive a credit with respect to its scheduled mandatory redemption obligation for any Series 2021C Bond of the same maturity subject to scheduled mandatory redemption which are delivered to the Registration Agent for cancellation and not theretofore applied as a credit against a scheduled mandatory redemption obligation or (b) receive a credit with respect to its scheduled mandatory redemption obligation for any Series 2021C Bond of the same maturity which prior to said date have been redeemed (otherwise than through scheduled mandatory redemption) and canceled by the Registration Agent and not theretofore applied as a credit against said scheduled mandatory redemption obligation.
+Each Series 2021C Bond so delivered or previously redeemed shall be credited by the Registration Agent, at the principal amount thereof to the obligation of the Series 2021C Bonds to be redeemed by operation of such scheduled mandatory redemption on such date shall be accordingly reduced.